sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

    1. 15-days after trial start the instance should be either terminated if it's inactive, or the trial should be extended by 15 more days by raising a [trial extend request GitHub issue](../../../cloud/trial_mi.md#monitoring-trial-managed-instances).
 There is no need to change the license unless extending by more than 15 days.
 Self-serve trials inactive after 15 days are very likely to remain inactive, so we terminate them more agressively (after 15 days) than trials that come in through the sales team.
    2. 30-days after trial start, the trial needs to be [extended, converted to paid, or terminated](../../../cloud/trial_mi.md#monitoring-trial-managed-instances)
 4. For unsuccessful trials, Malo Marrec will send feedback request email upon request by CE.
-5. Opportunities follow the same process for qualification as they do today (Stage 2 criteria).
+5. Opportunities follow the same process for qualification as they do today: leads remain in Stage 1 until the y meet the Stage 2 criteria.
 We will track “activation” in-product (Eric Brody-Moore will make sure this links to SFDC).

 ### Email rules of engagement